ghc/ghc/docs/users_guide/ghci.rst

 .. ghci-cmd:: :main; ⟨arg1⟩ ... ⟨argn⟩

-    When a program is compiled and executed, it can use the ``getArgs`` function to access the command-line arguments.
-However, we cannot simply pass the arguments to the ``main`` function while we are testing in ghci, as the ``main`` function doesn't take its arguments directly.
+    When a program is compiled and executed, it can use the ``getArgs`` IO action to access the command-line arguments.
+However, we cannot simply pass the arguments to ``main`` while we are testing in ghci, as ``main`` doesn't take its arguments directly.

     Instead, we can use the :ghci-cmd:`:main` command.
 This runs whatever ``main`` is in scope, with any arguments being treated the same as